digi2600/comfyui.workflow-Full-Image-Works/README.md

     <ul>
       <li>batch size should stay at 4, but I think 2 is doable, but not very tested.
       <li>Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
-      <li>'Generate Image' will take the text output and re-generate using only the text created, in batches, to compare it's discription from the main image to a copy to visually see the diffrences.
+      <li>'Generate Image' will take the text output and re-generate using only the text created, in batches, to compare it's discription from the main image to a copy to visually see the differences.
       <li>✏️Vram debugging and clearing to increase speed and efficiency. </li>
     </ul>
    <li>The rgthree seed selector node makes seed control much easier and faster.
-   <li>The Positive and negative prompts are actually just text as output from the imageInterrogator node, and can't be directaly edited.
+   <li>The Positive and negative prompts are actually just text as output from the imageInterrogator node, and can't be directly edited.
    <li>The preview image box should show the image generated, and is always the best way to save any image you choose.
    <li>And the ‘Batch Image’ box, where you can select the image you want to use in Step 2.
 This is an updated number scheme where the first image is 1, then 2, and so on.
 This will send *only* the image from the batch that you like to send to "step 2"-image adjustment.
    </li>
 </ul><br><br>

 👉Florence2 image to text<br> Another type of image to text nodes that usually gives better or more detailed results. <br>
-❗️Due to it needing a diffrent model in order to first read the image, there are two sections in the 'Florence2 image to text' box.<br>
+❗️Due to it needing a different model in order to first read the image, there are two sections in the 'Florence2 image to text' box.<br>
 <ul>
    <li>Load Image box for any image you want the AI to 'see'.
   <li>The Set box will have many options you can change, like the model, steps, cfg, and so on.
 Any options above the 'Generate Image?' option in the box is for the Florence2 model.
 Any option under 'Generate Image?' is for generating a new image using the output.
     <ul>
-      <li>'Generate Image' will take the text output and re-generate using only the text created, in batches, to compare it's discription from the main image to a copy to visually see the diffrences.
+      <li>'Generate Image' will take the text output and re-generate using only the text created, in batches, to compare it's discription from the main image to a copy to visually see the differences.
        <li>batch size should stay at 4, but I think 2 is doable, but not very tested.
       <li>Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
       <li>✏️Vram debugging and clearing to increase speed and efficiency. </li>
     </ul>
    <li>The rgthree seed selector node makes seed control much easier and faster.
-   <li>The Positive and negative prompts are actually just text as output from the imageInterrogator node, and can't be directaly edited.
+   <li>The Positive and negative prompts are actually just text output from the imageInterrogator node and can't be directly edited.
    <li>The preview image box should show the image generated, and is always the best way to save any image you choose.
    <li>And the ‘Batch Image’ box, where you can select the image you want to use in Step 2.
 This is an updated number scheme where the first image is 1, then 2, and so on.
 This will send *only* the image from the batch that you like to send to "step 2"-image adjustment.
    </li>